uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/algorithms/container_based_sequence.rst

 ======================
 **[req.container_based_sequence]**

-A type `T` satisfies the `ContainerBasedSequence` if it is an array type or a type that meets the following requirements:
+A type `T` satisfies `ContainerBasedSequence` if it is an array type or a type that meets the following requirements:

 ----------------------------------------------------------------